Löffelfamilie

 A legend says that Josip Broz Tito, the leader of Yugoslavia, came to East Germany once and mentioned to Erich Honecker, the General Secretary of the Socialist Unity Party of Germany, how grey Leipzig looked like.
 With this in mind, he started a movement called Leipzig – City of Water and Light to change this image of the city.

-In 1973, as a part of this campaign, the graphic designers Theo Hesselbarth and Jürgen Mau were commissioned to design a piece of neon advertising for the VEB Feinkost Leipzig.
-Supposedly, the visual reference they used was the Las Vegas cowboy that was popular at the time.
-Then, between 1975 and 1976, the Löffelfamilie was put into place.
+In 1973, as a part of this campaign, graphic designers Theo Hesselbarth and Jürgen Mau were commissioned to design a neon advertisement for the VEB Feinkost Leipzig.
+Supposedly, the visual reference they used was the Las Vegas cowboy, who was popular then.
+Between 1975 and 1976, the Löffelfamilie was put into place.

 The Löffelfamilie is how this neon sign has been known to everyone in Leipzig since it was first lightened up in 1973.
 The non-official name can be translated as the Spoon Family.
 It is the only neon sign from East Germany that we ever saw, still standing in public like this.